 Blended Learning - What is it?!

 An emerging trend in education is “blended learning”.
 At the most basic level, this new approach to education combines traditional methods of instruction together with online learning.
-The Innosight Institute presents the following definition: blended learning is “a formal education program in which a student learns at least in part through online delivery of content and instruction with some element of student control over time, place, path, and/or pace and at least in part at a supervised brick-and-mortar location away from home.”
+The Clayton Christensen Institute for Disruptive Innovation (previously the Innosight Institute) presents the following definition: blended learning is “a formal education program in which a student learns at least in part through online delivery of content and instruction with some element of student control over time, place, path, and/or pace and at least in part at a supervised brick-and-mortar location away from home.”

 Digital Learning – Keeping It Real!

 So how can we keep digital learning approachable, relevant and applicable to the students of today?
 How can we make online learning become an enhancement of the traditional curriculum?
 Digital Learning Now! suggests the following Ten Elements of High Quality Digital Learning - click on each element for additional information.

 - Student Eligibility - All students are digital learners.